FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-varriables.md

 authors: ["sumit-shinde"]
 image:
 tags:
    - posts
    - node-red
-  - environment
+   - variables
    - global
+   - context
    - flow
-  - context
+   - environment
 ---

-Node-RED is super easy and doesn't require much coding knowledge, which is why lots of people love it!
+Node-RED is super easy and doesn't require much coding knowledge, which is why many people love it!
 Even though Node-RED is straightforward, some terms, like "global," "flow," and "environment" variables, might seem puzzling at first.
-However, many people have realized that these concepts are quite easy to grasp after reading about them or simply participating in Node-RED forums.
-While it may take some time.
+However, many people have realized these concepts are quite easy to grasp after reading about them or simply participating in Node-RED forums.
+In contrast, it may take some time.

 <!--more-->